splunk/splunk-connect-for-syslog/docs/architecture/lb/nginx.md

 }
 ```

 NGINX will actively check the health of your upstream servers by sending UDP messages to port 514.
-Optionally, you can filter them out at the destination.

-2. (Optional) Add the following local post-filter to each of your SC4S instances to prevent SC4S from sending health check messages to Splunk.
+2. (Optional) Add the following local post-filter to each of your SC4S instances to prevent SC4S from forwarding health check messages to Splunk and other destinations.
 `/opt/sc4s/local/config/app_parsers/nginx_healthcheck-postfiler.conf`
 ```conf
 block parser nginx_healthcheck-postfiler() {